 - The annual Educator Evaluation Summits (2011-2016) have been instrumental in providing professional learning opportunities related to the Educator Evaluation Framework, which uses a formula based on both teaching performance/professional practice and student academic progress.
-This Framework also states that the local educational agency (LEA) should take all necessary steps to align professional learning to the evaluation outcome to strengthen teacher and principal effectiveness. - External experts provide content knowledge to LEAs on data analysis, validity and reliability, and formative assessments. - Allow the LEAs to utilize stipends to retain effective teachers and principals with a proven record of increasing student academic achievement especially with diverse and high poverty learners. - Educator Preparation Programs have been strengthened through increased requirements, ongoing monitoring, and support.
-Educator Preparation Programs will continue to evolve by providing increased teacher readiness that accounts for Arizona's growing diversity of demographics.
-Programs should ensure that best practices and readiness levels in place for students of poverty are embedded in the curriculum for all teachers to be trained on and use regardless of content area or their students' particular population.
+The Framework also states that the LEA should take all necessary steps to align professional learning to the evaluation outcome to strengthen teacher and principal effectiveness. - External experts provide content knowledge to LEAs on data analysis, validity and reliability, and formative assessments. - Allow the LEAs to utilize stipends to retain effective teachers and principals with a proven record of increasing student academic achievement especially with students of color and high poverty. - Educator Preparation Programs have been strengthened through increased requirements, ongoing monitoring, and support.

-(iv) Provide low-income and minority students greater access to effective teachers, principals, and other school leaders consistent with the provisions described in paragraph (c) of this section.
+Provide low-income and minority students greater access to effective teachers, principals, and other school leaders consistent with the provisions described in paragraph (c) of this section.

-The Arizona Department of Education is partnering with various research-based advocacy groups to assist LEAs in developing a culture of opportunity that will allow them to utilize human capital management data to make effective decisions that will ensure high needs students and diverse learners have access to the most effective teachers.
+The Arizona Department of Education is partnering with various research-based advocacy groups to assist LEAs in developing a culture of opportunity that will allow them to utilize human capital management data to make effective decisions that will ensure high needs students and students of color have access to the most effective teachers.
 The agency has published its equity plan, (Ensuring Equitable Access to Excellent Educators in Arizona, 2015), which outlines several in-depth root cause analyses and a series of data driven performance objectives designed to reduce the three demonstrated equity gaps.